William S. Lind: Writing on warfare

-Political career and related writings
+Free Congress Foundation

-Lind was the Director of the Center for Cultural Conservatism at the Free Congress Foundation.
+Lind was the director of the Center for Cultural Conservatism at the Free Congress Foundation from 1986 to 2009.
 He advocates a Declaration of Cultural Independence by cultural conservatives in the United States and believes that the federal government ceased to represent their interests and began to coerce them into negative behavior and to affect their culture in a negative fashion.
 The foundation believes that American culture and its institutions are headed for a collapse and that cultural conservatives should separate themselves from that calamity.
 It also supports setting up independent parallel institutions with a right to secession and a highly decentralized nature that would rely on individual responsibility and discipline to remain intact but prevent the takeover of the institutions by those hostile to cultural conservatism.

 Lind has authored and co-authored (with Paul Weyrich) monographs on behalf of the Free Congress Foundation that attempt to persuade American conservatives to support government funding for mass transit programs, especially urban rail transit.
-The two men wrote about Cultural Marxism as being an organized conspiracy against what Lind views as the traditional Christian values of America.

-Lind was Associate Publisher of a quarterly magazine called The New Electric Railway Journal from its launch in 1988 to 1996, and from January 1994, he also co-hosted a monthly program about light rail on the National Empowerment Television network; the program used the same name as the magazine.
+Lind was associate publisher of a quarterly magazine called The New Electric Railway Journal from its launch in 1988 to 1996, and from January 1994, he also co-hosted a monthly program about light rail on the National Empowerment Television network; the program used the same name as the magazine.

+Lind and Weyrich popularized the Cultural Marxism conspiracy theory as being an organized conspiracy against what Lind views as the traditional Christian values of America, as described by the Southern Poverty Law Center (SPLC).
 As a paleoconservative, Lind has often criticized neoconservatives in his commentaries.
 While not a libertarian, he has also written for LewRockwell.com.
 He is a self-proclaimed conservative and monarchist.
-He is a staunch supporter of a non-interventionist foreign policy.
+He is a supporter of a non-interventionist foreign policy.

 In his column of December 15, 2009, Lind announced that he was leaving the staff of the Center unexpectedly and that his series of articles was on hiatus.

-Fiction
+"Cultural Marxism"

+In a 1994 article with two Marine reservists published in the Marine Corps Gazette, Lind wrote that "next real war we fight is likely to be on American soil", blaming "a new ideology, usually known as 'multiculturalism' or 'political correctness,' that is in essence Marxism translated from economic into social and cultural terms".
+Analyzing military alienation in 1997, the journalist Thomas E. Ricks wrote that Lind's rhetoric of Marxist cultural subversion was different from the "standard right-wing American rhetoric of the '90s".

+In 2002, Lind gave a speech at a Holocaust deniers conference organized by Willis Carto, accusing a small number of all-Jewish leftist intellectuals of poisoning American culture, according to the SPLC.